 Project 21 is funded by The National Lottery Community Fund Young Start programme.

-Sported has partnered with Scottish Disability Sport and Dundee Dragons Wheelchair Sports Club to improve inclusion for young people with disabilities and create more inclusive sports spaces for everyone.
+Sported is partnering with Scottish Disability Sport and Dundee Dragons Wheelchair Sports Club to improve inclusion for young people with disabilities and create more inclusive sports spaces for everyone.

-Currently piloting in Dundee, we’re working with seven group leaders of community sports groups in the Sported network, three young tutors, and fifteen Young Influencers, ensuring that young people are at the centre, as the experts.
+Piloted piloting in Dundee, we have worked with seven group leaders of community sports groups in the Sported network, three young tutors, and 15 Young Influencers, ensuring that young people are at the centre of the initiative, as the in-house experts.

 We’re working with three young tutors, young people with disabilities aged 18-25 who are heavily involved in sport.
 These individuals are already experts in what is effective and ineffective when delivering disability sport to young people.